 Where to stay in Berlin

-- Over the years I found a variety of apartments in Berlin on Airbnb, choosing ones in Mitte and neighbouring areas because of their central location and ease of transport links.
+- Over the years I found a variety of apartments in Berlin on platforms like Airbnb and Booking.com choosing ones in Mitte and neighbouring areas because of their central location and ease of transport links.
 It’s the perfect opportunity to live like a local and be right in the heart of a trendy neighbourhood.

 - There are numerous hostels in Berlin, and quite possibly too many to choose from.
 I stayed at the modern Pfefferbett Hostel because it offered something different, especially on the design front.
 It’s located on the historic grounds of the industrial monument and brewery “Pfefferberg” in Berlin’s trendy Prenzlauer Berg district and it has a cool vibe.
 There is also a U-Bahn (metro) right outside of the too for ultimate convenience.
 For those wanting to be based very centrally in the Mitte area, I recommend Wombats, Circus and Generator, which I have spent a lot of time in (although have never stayed overnight).
 The Circus Hostel is another prime Berlin accommodation, which also has a great cellar bar and David Hasselhoff shrine.